-After meats and alternatives you can move on to pureed fruits and vegtables which will give your baby added vitamins, minerals and fiber.
+After meats and alternatives you can move on to fruits and vegetables which will give your baby added vitamins, minerals and fiber.
 It's recommended that you start with vegetables prior to starting fruit, so they don't develop a preference for fruit which tends to be sweeter.
-Remember, your baby gets enough to drink from breast milk or formula and does not need fruit juice.
-If you want to give your baby juice, make sure to offer no more than 1/2 cup per day, you may want to dilute it at first.
-Use only 100% fruit juice as it contains the least amount of sugar.

 Helpful hints for feeding

-- You are in charge of offering the appropriate food choices to your baby, but your baby is in charge of what, when and how much they eat.
+- You are in charge of offering the appropriate food choices to your baby, but your baby is in charge of where, when and how much they eat.

 - Make eating fun.
 Don't turn it into a battle.